-If your loved one has died at the hands of another, whether through willful or negligent acts, contact the attorneys at Fowler Pickert Eisenmenger Norfleet in Kansas City, Missouri.
+If your loved one has died at the hands of another, whether through willful or negligent acts, contact the Kansas City wrongful death attorneys at Fowler Pickert Eisenmenger Norfleet in Kansas City, Missouri.
 You will need the experience of a qualified attorney to help you gain your rightful compensation after suffering a loss.
 Depending on your unique circumstances, you may be eligible to receive compensation to make the day to day expenses an easier burden to bear.
 Contact us today for a consultation.
 Our focus is always individualized and we pride ourselves on forming relationships with our clients so you don’t have to go through a wrongful death suit alone.